For mass events & live streaming

 Components

-The goal is deployment practicality: multicast where available, unicast everywhere else.
+Goal: deployable in real networks — multicast where available, unicast everywhere else.

 High-level flow